Export Access data to see record updates (Database Compare)

 1. In Access, open the database containing the "original" or earlier data, and open either the table or the query results that you want in Datasheet view.
 The following shows a very simple example.

-2. Click External Data > Export > Excel.
-The Export – Excel Spreadsheet wizard starts.
+2. Select External Data > Export > Excel.
+The Export - Excel Spreadsheet wizard opens.

-3. Choose the name and destination folder for your new Excel file, and click OK.
-Then, click Close to close the wizard.
+3. Choose the file name and destination folder for the new Excel file.
+Then select OK.
+Select Close to close the wizard.

 4. Close the database.

-5. Open the database that contains the "updated" or later data, and open the table or query results like you did for the original data.
-In this updated database, "California City" is a new record, and Fresno's high temperature was changed.
+5. Open the database that contains the updated or later data, and then open the table or query results just as you did for the original data.
+In this updated database, "California City" is a new record, and Fresno's high temperature changed.

 6. Run the Export – Excel Spreadsheet wizard in the same way for this database.